ikoral/playwright-testrail-reporter/README.md

 # pw-simple-testrail-reporter

 pw-simple-testrail-reporter is a custom reporter for Playwright Test to seamlessly integrate with TestRail.
 The reporter adds test results to given TEST Run by matching test case IDs.
+So you should provide test run id.

 ## Installation